GrandguyJS/image-recognition-ai/README.md

 > For the reader
 1. Use `pip install -r requirements.txt` to download all needed libraries
-2. Go into `imgConverter.py` and change the `root_dir` to the directory of your dataset.
+2. Go into `main.py` and change the `save_dir` to the directory of your dataset.
-3. Change `train_prefix`and `test_prefix` to the folder inside of the folder with the dataset.
-If everything already is in the dataset leave the vars blank
-4. Set the `output_dir` where the converted images will get saved
+3. Also change `network_path` to the path where your network will get saved
-5. Next go to `main.py` and specify the layers, the batch size, and the path where the neural network will get saved.
+4. Next go to `main.py` and specify the layers and batch size
-6. Specify if you want to train or test your neural network.
-If you want to take you own photos set `diy` to True.
+5. Specify if you want to train or test your neural network.
-7. Run `python main.py`
+6. Run `python main.py`
-8. It will train the neural network and in the end if you want to test it, it will go trough the first n pictures in the converted dataset, get the output round it and see how many were correct.
+7. It will train the neural network and in the end if you want to test it, it will go trough the first n pictures in the converted dataset, get the output round it and see how many were correct.
-9. Enjoy!
+8. Enjoy!

 > Contributions